 A holiday in Gujarat remains incomplete if you have not visited Ahmedabad.
 The city was founded by Sultan Ahmad Shah in the 15th century.
 Explore the rich architectural heritage from the sultanate period.
-The noteworthy sights are the Bhadra citadel, densely-packed traditional houses (pols), bird feeders, public wells, walls, gates, numerous mosques, tombs, Hindu and Jain temples.
+The noteworthy sights are the Bhadra citadel, densely-packed traditional houses (pols), bird feeders, public wells, walls, gates, numerous mosques, tombs, and Hindu and Jain temples.

-But that is not all, there is so much to delight.
-The sacred Gandhi ashram on the banks of Sabarmati River, tombs of Ahmed Shah, Sidi Syed Mosque, Adalaj Stepwell, Hathee Singh Temple, Calico Museum of Textiles, Auto World Vintage Museum, Kankaria and Vastrupur Lake are other well know attractions to check out.
-Not just sightseeing the pleasures of Ahmedabad also include shopping, delicious gastronomy and entertainment.
+But that is not all, there is so much to delight in.
+The sacred Gandhi ashram on the banks of Sabarmati River, tombs of Ahmed Shah, Sidi Syed Mosque, Adalaj Stepwell, Hathee Singh Temple, Calico Museum of Textiles, Auto World Vintage Museum, Kankaria, and Vastrupur Lake are other well know attractions to check out.
+Not just sightseeing the pleasures of Ahmedabad also include shopping, delicious gastronomy, and entertainment.

-Gujarat is blessed with the treasure of pre-historic sites dating to the Indus Valley Civilization and Lothal is one of the must-visit sites.
-Lothal has revealed many ruins and remnants the Indus Valley Civilization.
-It is named among the most well preserved ones therefore attracting visitors from all over the world and not just India.
+Gujarat is blessed with the treasure of prehistoric sites dating to the Indus Valley Civilization and Lothal is one of the must-visit sites.
+Lothal has revealed many ruins and remnants of the Indus Valley Civilization.
+It is named among the most well-preserved ones, therefore, attracting visitors from all over the world and not just India.

-The Lothal museum is home displays pf cooking utensils, jewelry, apparels, gemstones and scrolls, dating back to the civilization that flourished on the banks of the nourishing Indus River.
+The Lothal museum is home to displays of cooking utensils, jewelry, apparel, gemstones, and scrolls, dating back to the civilization that flourished on the banks of the nourishing Indus River.
 Explore the ancient site for an in-depth insight into the lives of our ancestors.
-Take a look at the well planned city, dockyard and the market area.
+Take a look at the well-planned city, dockyard, and market area.
 It is not just a historic site but a place where you can relive history.

 Counted among the incredible attractions of Gujarat, we have Muli.
 The erstwhile princely state in Kathiawar is unique.
 It is home to a story that truly makes you wonder.
-It is the land where a bloody battle was fought between the Parmars and the Chabhad for a wounded partridge.
+It is the land where a bloody battle was fought between the Parmars and the Chabad for a wounded partridge.